edfeld/friendfinder-two/README.md

    * A GET route with the url `/api/friend/:friendIndex`.
 This will return the JSON display of one friend based on the index value passed that corresponds to the friends array index value.
    * A GET route, `/api/questions`.
 This returns a JSON of all of the survey questions.

 5. The application's data is saved inside of `app/data/friends.js` as an array of objects.
-Each of these objects has follow the format below.
+Each of these objects has the following format:

 ```json
 {